ycrc/ycrc.github.io/docs/data/index.md

 ## Google Drive via EliApps

+!!! warning
+    ** Changes to Google Drive pricing **

+    ITS has informed us of a number of changes to the EliApps Google Drive quotas, including shared drives.

+    - **As of 8/15/23, all new EliApps accounts will have a free quota of 5GB.**
+    - **As of 7/1/24, all existing EliApps accounts will have a free quota of 5GB.**
+    - **Quotas beyond 5GB will be available for $145/TB/yr**

+    Therefore, you should probably not consider Google Drive on EliApps for storage large amounts of data.
+ITS suggested alternatives are Storage@Yale, Teams/SharePoint, or DropBox.

 - **Capacity: 400,000 file count quota, 5TiB max file size.
 Cost: Free**
 - **No sensitive data (e.g. ePHI, HIPAA)**
 - **Can be mounted on [your local machine](https://www.google.com/drive/download/) and transferred to via [Globus Google Drive Connector](/data/globus)**